 - interpreting of the content provided during consultations, examinations and obtaining credits;

-- individual work with a disabled student, which involves providing interpreting services during visits to the dean's office, library, etc.
+- individual work with a disabled student, which involves providing interpreting services during visits to library, etc.